2 4 0 T U R B O . C O M

 Adjustable damping can have downfalls if you're inexperienced and if you get too extreme with over-damping.
 It's possible to over-dampen rebound to the point that you degrade stability in sweeping corners.

 There are also higher-level DOUBLE-ADJUSTABLE dampers that will allow rebound AND compression stiffness to be adjusted independantly.
-Koni and Gaz both offer double adjustable options.
+Koni and Gaz both offer more expensive double adjustable options.
 Tuning the compression damping is generally done at a more advanced level.
 If you know what you're doing, you can closely match the damper compression setting to your spring rate to improve the mechanical grip of the tire, but it's easy to go too stiff and degrade traction.
 This kind of tuning is done in track settings and not really something for a novice.
-Most street drivers will not really need double adjustable dampers.
+Most street drivers will not really ever need double adjustable dampers.

 If you would like more reading on the subject of dampers, here's a good article originally published in a 1997 issue of Grassroots Motorsports.